lotshot/nft2ton-swapper/README.md

 # NFT to TON Swapper

-This repository contains a FunC smart contract skeleton that will allow users to swap batches of non-winning Lotshot NFTs for a fixed TON reward.
+This repository contains a FunC smart contract skeleton that allows users to swap batches of Lotshot NFTs for a fixed TON reward.

 ## Development